jerzydziewierz/cfabric/README.md

 - Broker-based pub-sub communication pattern
 - In-memory-only operation, no network
     - If you need your messages to go to a different process (beyond a befriended thread), you are probably thinking about [mosquitto](https://mosquitto.org/documentation/) and [https://github.com/eclipse/paho.mqtt.cpp](https://github.com/eclipse/paho.mqtt.cpp) or [ROS](https://docs.ros.org/)
-- The handler for the message is resolved at compile time from the message type
+- The handler for the message is resolved at compile time from the message type - "zero cost abstraction" at runtime
 - Focus on memory safe operation, with no memory leaks or undefined behaviour
 - No external dependencies, simple to integrate
 - Simple and easy to extend or customize with e.g. message filtering, asynchronous operation, work queues, etc.
 - Useful error messages for common problems
 - No restrictions on the message data types.
-You can also have an empty struct as a message type, which is useful for signaling notifications.
+You can also have an empty struct as a message type, which is useful for signaling notifications or events.
 - One can have multiple brokers in the same program, each with its own set of message types, to further separate concerns and subsystems

 ## What CFabric doesn't do natively

 - Test for message loops.
 If the message handler causes the sender to create a message that will cause an infinite loop, or even a chain that is too long, then the program will segfault on stack overflow.
    - You can prevent that by adding "Time To Live" (TTL) field in the source message, and use that to limit recursion.
+But it's better to simply design your system so that loops cannot occur.
+This is not as difficult as it sounds.
 - Asynchronous operation.
 By default, all interactions are eager and synchronous - for simplicity - "deep-first".
-    - You can extend the operation to be asynchronous as per example in `src/demo2.cpp`
+    - You can extend the operation to be asynchronous as per example in `src/demo2.cpp` -- but it might be better not to do that until you understand your reason and ready to deal with increased complexity.
     - You can also use a worker pool to concurrently process messages in parallel, or use a message queue to buffer messages.

 ## Installation